This beautiful lab cross is looking for a loving home.

 Judge O’Kelly said that he could have contacted a vet.

-Despite having the dogs confiscated by the ISPCA, and one having to be destroyed, Kirwan received the Probation Act and was ordered to pay €2,350 to the Waterford SPCA.
-Judge Kelly noted that Kirwan suffered from psychological difficulties, was “functionally illiterate”, and had no previous convictions.
+Despite having the dogs confiscated by the ISPCA, and one having to be destroyed, the defendant received the Probation Act and was ordered to pay €2,350 to the Waterford SPCA.
+Judge Kelly noted that defendant suffered from psychological difficulties, was “functionally illiterate”, and had no previous convictions.